I am going to do a Blogger.com Review, formerly Blogspot.com. This is a free domain service provider used as a publishing platform for content.

 - PRO #2 – Easy to use.
 Set up is simple, and so is making blog posts.

 Google provides several templates or themes you can choose from.
 These come nowhere close to the thousands of WordPress themes in the marketplace today.

 Google provides support as needed.
 There are also many websites devoted to updating the HTML code to make your theme more unique.

-Affiliate marketers do this all of the time starting niche blogs.
-There are affiliates earning part-time and full-time income promoting products on their many Blogger blogs.
+Affiliate marketers do this all of the time, starting niche blogs.
+Affiliates are earning part-time and full-time income promoting products on their many Blogger blogs.

 You spend a lot of time setting up your blog and getting it going.
-How would you feel if you had a 100-page blog or a 1000 page blog get canceled?
+How would you feel if you had a 100-page blog or a 1000 page blog get cancelled?

 This happens and is a primary reason anyone selling on their blog should pay for a domain name and hosting elsewhere.

 - CON #2 – Not able to add plugins.
 The limited features Blogger offers do not allow you to add plugins that make blogging easier.